GLandeira/AndroidCurrencyExchangeWidget/README.md

 # AndroidCurrencyExchangeWidget

 A dynamic and interactive Android home screen widget that provides real-time currency exchange conversions between multiple currencies.
 It ensures the widget stays up-to-date with the latest conversion rates even when the app is not in use.
+Thought and tested with Android 10 and 13, and phones Huawei p30 and Samsung s20fe.

 ### Built With
 * [![AndroidStudio][AndroidStudio.com]][AndroidStudio-url]